 It won them Melbourne Comedy Festival’s coveted Golden Gibbo award for best independent show.
 They toured it for a year and then in 2009 they made a show for KIDULTS (kids and their adults) called The List Operators for Kids: More Fun than a Wii!.
 Even though it was a very, very long title it was the first kids show ever to be nominated for the Melbourne Comedy Festival ‘Barry’ (best show) award.
 Rich and Matt toured Wii for two years.
 And shortened their name, in order to be able to fit it on a rubber stamp, becoming The Listies in 2010.

 Since then Matt and Rich have had enormous fun performing to lovely people all over the world.
 They’ve played high-flying, glamorous locations like London, Sydney Opera House, Kuala Lumpur, South Korea, Edinburgh and even Woolongong.

 And they made a bunch more shows: The Listies Do Compooters, Earworms, 6D (Twice as Good as 3D), The Listies Make U LOL, The Listies Ruin Xmas, Hamlet Prince of Skidmark (co-created with and directed by Declan Greene) recorded two comedy albums, Drive U Crazy! and Go Bananas and have written two books with Penguin, Ickypedia: A Dictionary of Disgusting New Words, and it’s sequel Ickyfoodia: The Ultimate Guide to Disgusting Food in 2017.

-Right now they are based in Melbourne Australia but regularly tour all over the shop.
-They are recording a new album, working on top secret TV projects, and writing a new book.
-They are thinking of having a fart extractor installed in their secret batcave as Matt has been eating too many lentils…
+Right now they are based in Melbourne Australia where they’ve been coming with great new gags for their new TV series on ABC and ABC iVIEW.
+They are also thinking of having a fart extractor installed in their secret batcave as Matt has been eating too many lentils…